Looking for free things to do in Miami? You have come to the right place!

 Please remember to carry your yoga mat, towel, and water.
 View the yoga schedule and other events at the park on their website.

-Also, do not worry if yoga isn’t your thing, as just taking a stroll around the beautiful and green Bayfront Park or having a picnic will make your experience worthwhile!
+Also, relax if yoga isn’t your thing, as just taking a stroll around the beautiful green Bayfront Park or having a picnic will make your experience worthwhile!

 3.4 Explore the Key Biscayne Area